nyckmaia/maialib/README.md

 pip install maialib
 ```

-Or, if you have a older `maialib` version installed on your system, please get the latest version running: `pip install maialib --upgrade`
+Or, if you have an older `maialib` version installed on your system, please get the latest version running: `pip install maialib --upgrade`

 ## Get Started